 Theory and practice of public health program planning and evaluation in partnership with community public health organizations in urban Chicago.
 Students will integrate principles of community building and organizing to address community-identified health issues in the context of social change.
 Emphasis will be placed upon the development of faith-based cultural humility for the recognition and empowerment of existing healthy community assets for the improvement of urban health and quality of life.
-Quantitative and qualitative research methods will be utilized and integrated throughout all phases of health planning and program evaluation.
-Prerequisites: AHS 378 and AHS 381. $50 course fee.
-Legacy diversity designation.
+Quantitative and qualitative research methods will be utilized and integrated throughout all phases of health planning and program evaluation. $50 course fee.
+Prerequisite: AHS 381.

 AHS 451.
 Advanced Human Anatomy.
 (2 Credits)

 This course covers advanced concepts of human cadaver anatomy.
 A thorough general dissection of the entire body with various in-depth dissections throughout the course will be the focus.
 This course is intended to serve students interested in the health professions.
 Prerequisite: AHS 351.